Tancata/phylo/ALE/README.md

 #### Create reconciliation-based ancestral gene content reconstructions

-In Sheridan et al. (2020) biorxiv (in submission), the following approach was used.
+In Sheridan et al. (2020) (submitted), the following approach was used.
 Note that node numbers refer to the numbering used in the rooted species tree map that appears at the beginning of any ALEml_undated .uml_rec output file.
 If you want a set of protein sequences at the node to functionally annotate, then the directory in which the script is run should contain a "medoid" directory, containing representative sequences for each gene family (for subsequent functional annotation).
 If you do not require this functionality, the associated code can be commented out of the script.
+The script can, of course, be edited to change the setup in terms of directory names.

 To produce an ancestor reconstruction at a given branch: